c-sanders/Quaternion/README.md

 Similarly, doing the same thing to the negative values on the z-axis does not result in values which reside on the k-axis.

-So quaternions do not reside in a 3-dimensional space which is the imaginary number equivalent of the 3-dimensioanl Euclidean space which we mentioned just a moment ago.
-Instead, a quaternion's imaginary j and k axes, reside in a higher imaginary dimensions or realms, which are beyond the quaternion's imaginary i-axis.
-This concept of higher imaginary dimensions or realms might seem a bit difficult to grasp at first, but don't sweat on it too much.

 * #### What is a quaternion?
 A more detailed answer.

+So quaternions do not reside in a 3-dimensional space which is the imaginary number equivalent of the 3-dimensional Euclidean space which we mentioned just a moment ago.
+Instead, a quaternion's imaginary j and k axes, reside in a higher imaginary dimensions or realms, which are beyond the quaternion's imaginary i-axis.
+This concept of higher imaginary dimensions or realms might seem a bit difficult to grasp at first, but don't stress too much about trying to understand it.

+* #### Uses for quaternions.

+One of the key benefits

 * #### Further information about quaternions.